 Metelkova is an alternative cultural center, developed from a squat into the lively, cultural and artistic urban area.
 With the abundance of bars and clubs, it’s a great place for a night out, meeting locals and a social and intellectual gathering.

 The place boasts uniqueness and charm thanks to the many public art and graffiti that cover the whole area.
-One of the symbols of Ljubljana and one the most amazing creative spaces in the of Europe that definitely must be visited!
+One of the symbols of Ljubljana and one the most amazing creative spaces in the Europe that definitely must be visited!

 Where to stay in Ljubljana?